core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * The Sender/Recipient Keys used in the pairwise mode are derived as defined in {{sec-derivation-pairwise}}.

-Senders MUST NOT use the pairwise mode to protect a message intended for multiple recipients or for the whole group.
-This prevents a client from protecting a request with the pairwise key associated to one specific server, and then send the request to multiple recipients, e.g. over multicast, making it impossible to decrypt for any of the other servers in the group.
+Senders MUST NOT use the pairwise mode to protect a message intended for multiple recipients, since the key used is derived from keying material available only to one recipient.

-The Group Manager MAY indicate that the group uses also the pairwise mode, as part of the group communication policies signalled to candidate group members upon their group joining.
+The Group Manager MAY indicate that the group uses also the pairwise mode, as part of the group communication policies signalled to candidate group members when joining the group.

 ## Pre-Conditions